AzureAD/microsoft-authentication-library-for-js/lib/msal-angular/docs/msal-guard.md

 ### Interfaces

 In addition to `canActivate`, `MsalGuard` also implements `canActivateChild` and `canLoad`, and these can be added to your route definitions in *app-routing.module.ts*.
-You can see these used in our sample application [here](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts), as well as below.
+You can see these used in our [older MSAL Angular v2 Angular 11 sample application](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/msal-lts/samples/msal-angular-v2-samples/angular11-sample-app/src/app/app-routing.module.ts), as well as below.
 For more information on interfaces, see the [Angular docs](https://angular.io/api/router).

 ```js
 const routes: Routes = [